doozan/NookTouchPatches/README.md

 Patch Installation
 ==================

-The current patches are only compatable with  Nook system software 1.1.5 (Glowtouch) and 1.2.0 (EuroNook).
+The current patches are only compatible with Nook system software 1.2.0 and 1.1.5 (Glowtouch original firmware).

 Configure your build directory
 ------------------------------